Paraty

 Paraty (or Parati, [paɾaˈtʃi]) is a preserved Portuguese colonial (1500–1822) and Brazilian Imperial (1822–1889) municipality with a population of about 43,000.
-Indeed, the name "Paraty" originates from the local Guaianá Indians' Indigenous Tupi language, inspired by an abundant local fish native to the region.
+The name "Paraty" originates from the local Guaianá Indians' indigenous Tupi language, named for an abundant local fish native to the region.
 Paraty is located on the Costa Verde (Green Coast), a lush green corridor that runs along the coastline of the state of Rio de Janeiro, in Brazil.
 Paraty has become a tourist destination, known for its historic town center and the coast and mountains in the region.
-The historic center of the city, as well as four areas of the Atlantic Forest, were inscribed on UNESCO World Heritage List in 2019 under the title "Paraty and Ilha Grande".
+The historic center of the city, as well as four areas of the Atlantic Forest, were inscribed on the UNESCO World Heritage List in 2019 under the title "Paraty and Ilha Grande".

 Geography

 The town is located on the Bay of Ilha Grande, which is dotted with many tropical islands.
 Rising as high as 1,300 meters behind the town are tropical forests, mountains, and waterfalls.
 It is the southernmost and westernmost city in Rio de Janeiro state.

 Paraty is listed by IPHAN as a National Historic Landmark.

 More than 80% of its territory is protected by conservation units: